Clara-liu/get_formant_praat/README.md

 ### getFormantData:
 - Fill in the initial settings accordingly.
 Speaker label should be specified such as S1 or name initials without quotation marks.
 Voiceless intervals can be specified in the *Nonvoiced interval label* field.
 If there are no voiceless intervals please ignore the field.
 The resultant data file name can be specified in *Data file name*. **The working directory must be filled in as an absolute path or a relative path to where the script is.** It is advised to use absolute path here.
 - Fill in the formant settings accordingly.
-- For the Procedure obtions, if *Align repetitions* is chosen, the time series will be aligned as mentioned above.
+- For the Procedure options, if *Align repetitions* is chosen, the time series will be aligned as mentioned above.
 If *Get raw trajectories* is chosen, the time seires will be segmented according to your labels and no alignment will be done.
 - If *Align repetitions* is chosen, the alignment boundary will need to be specified in the *Align at the end of boundary labelled* field.
 A prompt will also appear later for the user to specify whether time series need to be trimmed further so all trajectories are the same length.
 - If EMA data needs to be segmented according to the labelled formant data, please check the box for *Process EMA data*.
 A pop up window will occur after formant data has been processed, fill the form accordingly and the EMA data will be in the final dataset.